 This strikes the perfect balance, effectively exfoliating any oily spots without stripping the normal or dry areas of our complexion.
 Credit a combo of gentle exfoliants—tamarind extract, tea tree oil, plus salicylic acid —meant to smooth out the texture and even out the tone of your skin.
 On the flip side, African black soap and shea butter promise to offer hydration.
-All that in a cruelty-free formula, free of a long list of questionable ingredients.
+All of that is included in this cruelty-free formula, free of a long list of questionable ingredients.